 • Explore the Craters of the Moon in Idaho

-• Practice leadership and development in student-led section between Park City Utah and Taos, New Mexico
+• Practice leadership and development in student led section between Olympia, WA and Bend, OR

-• Small group experience with quailified and knowledgeable instructors
+• Small group experience with qualified and knowledgeable instructors

 • Experiential core curriculum that pushes students to reflect and ask questions of themselves, working towards a deeper understanding of their values, identity, passions and purpose.

-You can fly or drive to SFO - our private transportation will arrange to pick you up at your destination.
-Regardless of how you arrive to the starting point, you’ll be met by your awesome Program Instructors and transferred to our group's private Lake Tahoe accommodation for an in-depth 3-day program orientation to focus on getting to know each other and create a positive and reflective group culture to support us in realizing our program goals.
+You can fly or drive to join this program - our private transportation will arrange to pick you up at the Denver airport or a nearby destination.
+Regardless of how you arrive to the starting point, you’ll be met by your awesome Program Instructors and transferred to our group’s private Boulder accommodation for an in-depth 3-day program orientation to focus on getting to know each other and create a positive and reflective group culture to support us in realizing our program goals.

 This is an amazing opportunity to connect to and get involved in the growing, harvest, and preparing of fresh foods.
 This experience is as much about education as it is about participation.
 Many topics will be explored, including the various challenges confronting the food industry, how COVID-19 has affected the country’s food supply chain, and what it really means to eat healthy.

 Oh the magic of protected parks does not get old, boring, or mundane, and Olympic National Park will be one more wonder filled region for you to check off the bucket list!
 We will have the opportunity to identify which trails we want to explore and allow ourselves and our inhibitions to run free as we soak up the raw rugged nature of this place.